- If you’re sick, stay home. Don’t go to work or school. Don’t socialise.

 - Businesses need to display a QR code and have an alternative contact tracing system.
 We recommend making sure people either scan in or provide their contact details.

-- Customers cannot come onto your premises — unless you are a supermarket, dairy, petrol station, pharmacy or permitted health service.
+- Customers cannot come onto your premises — unless you are a supermarket, dairy, butcher, fishmonger, greengrocer, petrol station, pharmacy or permitted health service.

 - Your business legally must be contactless.
 Your customers can pay online, over the phone or in a contactless way.
 Delivery or pick-up legally must also be contactless.